 Greet the dawn of each day while sipping hot coffee or tea and bask in the beauty of spectacular sunrises seen along the coast of Newport.
 Then just before sunset, take in the day’s golden radiance as the sun sinks below the horizon creating silhouettes of the homes, boats and working wharves of Newport.

 During your stay, be sure to “walk in the steps of the lightkeeper” by making the journey to the top of the lighthouse – up to a place where magnificent seascapes surround you.

 As part of your booking, you will be taken over by the Island’s boat.
 Rose Island’s dock is not open to the public, nor can it be used as a docking space for guests.

 Visitors are welcomes to the island from 10 AM – 4 PM each day, but to ensure safety and to preserve the peace of the island, overnight guests can not throw parties or events as part of a booking.
-Only those that are registered, and booked for a stay, can enjoy picnics and barbecues on the island.
+Only those that are registered and booked for a stay, can enjoy picnics and barbecues on the island.
 Enjoy the use of the firepit, but we do not allow the use of candles in the Lighthouse for fire precautions.
 Before proceeding with a booking, we encourage you to review our overnight Frequently Asked Questions.

 How do you get to this amazing place?

 The historic light station, with its fully restored 1870 keeper’s lighthouse, is nestled on Narragansett Bay, just minutes by ferry from the coast of Newport, Rhode Island.
 Our Captain of the boat, and our launch service the Rose, will meet you at the boat ramp in Fort Adams, take you and your guests on a 15 minute boat ride to this one-of-a-kind paradise – a place where Rose Island Lighthouse memories are waiting to be treasured.

 Options for making a reservation include: